-Join Ashley Kennedy for an in-depth discussion in this video Using the exercise files and relinking media, part of Getting Started with Final Cut Pro 10.2.x.
+Join Ashley Kennedy for an in-depth discussion in this video Using the exercise files and relinking media, part of Learning Final Cut Pro 10.2.x.

 - If you're a premium member of the lynda.com online training library, you have access to the Exercise Files used throughout this title.
 The Exercise Files have been compressed to a zip file, and when you unzip the file you'll see a folder called Exercise Files.
 If you open up this folder, you'll see two folders inside: Final Cut Pro X Libraries, and Media.
 Inside of Final Cut Pro X Libraries, is a library file called Quickstart.
 Now, libraries are Final Cut's self-contained asset and project storage system.
 It holds everything that we need for this course.

 And the Media folder is an important folder that contains the assets for this course.
 So basically, this library file is pointing to these media assets.
 Now there are a couple of ways that Final Cut media management can work.
 Sometimes the actual media is contained within the library file itself, but for this particular setup, we are pointing to the external folder of media.
 We'll get more into that later.
 So you can place your Exercise Files wherever you like, but for heavy editing, I do recommend placing your libraries on a dedicated, external media drive.